-- 1 The toxic chemical use for cotton cultivation resulted to (serious) birth defects. - 2 Polyester microfibres have (ultimate) become a serious threat to aquatic life. - 4 Fiber or fibre is a (nature) or synthetic substance that is (significant) longer than it is wide.
+1 The toxic chemical use for cotton cultivation resulted to(serious) birth defects.
+2 Polyester microfibres have(ultimate) become a serious threat to aquatic life.
+3 How can you live near this factory?
+The smell is(awful) all around!
+4 Fiber or fibre is a 5 Organic cotton is